ankumar/architecture/README.md

 # Open Source
 * Cloud would not have been possible without open source
 * Community & Company Driven [Projects](https://www.linuxfoundation.org/projects/)
-* "[Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
-They say this has worked in many cases, Try it and see if it works for you."

 ![](https://github.com/ankumar/Architecture/blob/master/images/CNCF.png)
 <p align="center"><b>"Journey to the Cloud with Open Source is Just Beginning"</b></p>